 Check it out!

 Our sister company, Yum Matcha, offers ceremonial grade matcha in a variety of flavors.
-In fact, all of the photos of the tea fields were taken in Japan during a trip with the founders of Yum Matcha.
+In fact, all of the photos of the tea fields were taken in Japan during a trip with the founders, Dr. Tuan Lam and Bill The Flavor Guy, of Yum Matcha.
 Make sure to check out the website for all of your matcha needs!